shovon/inlinedAutocomplete/README.md

 ```

 If you want editable posts, you need to pass an id_map as an attr tag of the input box.
 This is also json encoded and is simply an associative array of the included user_id => username pairs in the existing post.
 This is so when you change the post the original @mentions are preserved in their @[12345] format.

+## Developing/Testing

+Be sure that you have [node.js](http://nodejs.org/) installed.

+And then, you'd also need a copy of CoffeeScript running.
+Just install it like so.

+    # May require `sudo`
+    $ npm install -g coffee-script

+After that, be sure to call the following command to install the dependencies that will allow you to test the plugin.

+    $ ./dependencies

+And then, to run the test server, call the following command*.

+    $ coffee server.coffee

+You should now be able to navigate to `http://localhost:3000/test`* to see the plugin in action.

+* If you have port 3000 occupied, you can also run the server on another port, by passing in your alternate port number like so `coffee server.coffee 4000`.